The first Royale Map of the Hawaiian islands was drawn in 2018.

 My love for volcanic islands was the motor that drove me to explore this beautiful Pacific archipelago and create a map of the Hawaiian islands.

-The making of the map of Hawaii was a steppingstone for Royalemaps and a compass pointing to the direction in which I wanted to take my business.
+The making of the map of Hawaii was a steppingstone for Royalemaps and a compass pointing to the direction in which Royale Maps could go in terms of ornamental maps.

 I immersed myself in the culture, geology and natural world of Hawaii and allowed myself to illustrate this map freely.
 The result was unexpected, even to me.

-I took the first map of Hawaii out of print after partnering up with the Hawaii Wildlife Fund.
+I considered taking this version of the map of Hawaii out of print after partnering up with the Hawaii Wildlife Fund

-It was Hannah, director of the NGO, who asked me if I would consider removing the nicknames of the Islands.
+It was Hannah, director of the NGO, who asked me if I would consider creating a new map without the nicknames of the Islands.